moq-wg/moq-transport/draft-lcurley-warp.md

 --- abstract

-This document defines the core behavior for Warp, a segmented live media transport protocol.
+This document defines the core behavior for Warp, a segmented live media transport protocol over QUIC.
-Media is split into segments based on the underlying media encoding.
-Each segment is transmitted independently over a QUIC stream.
+Media is split into segments based on the underlying media encoding and transmitted independently over QUIC streams.
-QUIC streams are prioritized, allowing less important segments to be starved or dropped during congestion.
+QUIC streams are prioritized based on the delivery order, allowing less important segments to be starved or dropped during congestion.

 --- middle